mstafam/sentiment_analyzer/README.md

 # Sentiment Analyzer
 The purpose of this program is to recieve text from the user, and return the sentiment of the text.
-The sentiment of a text ranges from very positive, to very negative.
+The sentiment of a text ranges from very positive to very negative.
 The user can input text into the terminal, for shorter texts, or can upload a .txt file, for longer form content.

 To run this program, you must have Vader, a lexicon and rule-based sentiment analysis tool, installed on your machine, if you dont, you can install it using the command:
 ```